dnsimple/dnsimple-support/content/articles/cloudflare-ds-record.markdown

 ---
-title: Using CloudFlare DNSEC with DNSimple
+title: Using CloudFlare DNSSEC with DNSimple
 excerpt: How to set a DS record on registered domains for CloudFlare DNSSEC.
 categories:
 - CloudFlare and DNSimple
 ---

+# Using CloudFlare DNSSEC with DNSimple

 ### Table of Contents {#toc}